lucee/lucee-docs/docs/03.reference/01.functions/beat/_arguments/time.md

-The local time from which to translate into beat time.
-If no time is supplied, the current time will be used instead.
+The local time to geat beat time from